-- 12. No funds awarded under this RFP shall be used to retrofit, repower, upgrade or replace a nonroad engine or equipment that has less than seven years of useful life remaining.
-A table distinguishing which nonroad engine model years EPA has determined to have at least seven years of useful life remaining, based on the type and age of vehicle, can be found at www.epa.gov/cleandiesel/documents/fy14-nonroad-remaining-useful-life.pdf. - 13.
-No funds awarded under this RFP shall be used to retrofit, repower, replace or upgrade nonroad engines and equipment that operate less than 500 hours per year. - 14.
+- 12. No funds awarded under this RFP shall be used to retrofit, repower, replace or upgrade nonroad engines and equipment that operate less than 500 hours per year. - 13.
 No funds awarded under this RFP shall be used to repower or replace nonroad Tier 0 (unregulated) engines to a nonroad Tier 1 or lower nonroad engine standard or from a Tier 2 nonroad engine standard to a Tier 3 or lower nonroad engine standard.
 Refer to Table 3 for further explanation.